 Who We Are

-The Medill Justice Project, founded in 1999 at Northwestern University, is an investigative journalism enterprise that examines potentially wrongful convictions.
+The Medill Justice Project, founded at Northwestern University in 1999, is an investigative journalism enterprise that examines potentially wrongful convictions, probes national systemic criminal-justice issues and conducts groundbreaking research.
 As journalists, we advocate only for the truth.

 Medill Justice Project Wins Peter Lisagor Award for Exemplary Journalism